 Playa Porto Mari, Curacao

 Popular with tourists and locals alike, this laid-back Caribbean beach is the perfect spot to spend your vacation.
 There are beach chairs for rent, a dive shop, a bar, and a restaurant serving meals and drinks all day long.
 You might even spot a couple of wild pigs ambling through the sand.
-If you want to take a walk, there are two nature trails accessible via the beach’s parking lot.
+If you want to take a walk, there are nature trails accessible via the beach’s parking lot.

 Where to stay: The studios and apartments at Jan Kok Lodges are centrally located within easy driving distance of Playa Porto Mari and numerous other attractions around the island.
-Bonus: Each unit has its own private terrace.
+Each unit has its own private terrace.

 Check Prices for Jan Kok Lodges in Curaçao, Caribbean

 If you like your beaches wild and rugged, head to the Atlantic coast of Barbados, where waves roll and crash into the large boulders at Bathsheba Beach.
 Strong currents and big waves make this a less-than-ideal spot for swimming, but it is popular with surfers and makes for dramatic photos.

 Where to stay: Housed in a 19th-century building overlooking the ocean, the Round House Inn features five individually decorated rooms as well as a restaurant serving locally sourced Caribbean cuisine.